Rafaelatff/Emb_SW_Dev_Cpp/README.md

 Bassically we create the **class** object, within its *public: (.h file)* functions we have the **constructor** to initalize the object.
 Then we create a **method** to receive datada from Bluetooth module.

 On obj.cpp file, we have the source codes for the *class::constructor (same_name::same_name)* and on main we call it and send its parameters.

+### Sectino 6

+LCD class desing:

+class encapsulation (of HAL, data and functions)

+* private: data
+* public: methods

+print will be a method that can handle datas such as char, array of chars and integer.